johnnovak/easywave/README.md

 * An easy way to write **nested chunks**
 * Support for **little-endian (RIFF)** and **big-endian (RIFX)** files
-* Works on both little-endian and big-endian architectures (byte-swapping is handled transparently to the user when necessary)
+* Works on both little-endian and big-endian architectures (byte-swapping is handled transparently to the client code)
+* Native Nim implementation, no external dependencies

 ### Limitations